TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 My current useVirtualScroll hook returns a function which the hosting component needs to call from the onScroll event handler.
 That's just about manageable for a single event.
 Doing the same for useIsScrolling would be a mess.
 It would need to return both an onScroll and onScrollEnd function, with the hosting component having to deal with checking for whether onScrollEnd is supported.

-Support for OnScrollEvent was added to the React main branch on October 11, 2023.
+Support for OnScrollEnd was added to the React main branch on October 11, 2023.
 It's not in any stable release yet.
 The only way of handling unsupported events is to add an event listener directly to the DOM element.
 Which means using a ref and binding it to the element, then a `useEffect` to manage the DOM event listener.

 Surely someone has already written custom hooks to manage timeouts and event listeners?

 I found a [useTimeout](https://www.joshwcomeau.com/snippets/react-hooks/use-timeout/) implementation quite quickly, based on Dan Abramahov's in depth description of how to build [useInterval](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).
 Which is a great read on some of the gotchas involved with trying to wrap an imperative API like `setInterval` and create a declarative API like `useInterval`.
-The solution he came up with uses two separate `useEffect` hooks (with different dependencies) and a `useRef`, rather than the single `useEffect` you might think you need.
+The solution he came up with has two separate `useEffect` hooks (with different dependencies) and a `useRef`, rather than the single `useEffect` you might think you need.

-I'm glad I came across Dan's blog first, because all of the many [many](https://github.com/donavon/use-event-listener) [implementations](https://github.com/realwugang/use-event-listener) [of](https://github.com/uidotdev/usehooks/blob/experimental/index.js#L329) `useEventListener` that I found use the same pattern.
+I'm glad I came across Dan's blog first, because all of the [many](https://github.com/donavon/use-event-listener) [implementations](https://github.com/realwugang/use-event-listener) [of](https://github.com/uidotdev/usehooks/blob/61655761f069ad06c698fb71092480906e1171be/index.js#L329) `useEventListener` that I found use the same pattern.

 Ideally I'd be able to use `useEventListener` if scrollend is supported, otherwise fall back to a `useTimeout` based implementation.
 The [rules of hooks](https://react.dev/warnings/invalid-hook-call-warning) make that difficult.
 You have to declare all hooks that you might need in the same order for every render.
 The standard pattern is hooks that can be setup conditionally to do nothing.
 You declare both hooks, which both have effects that run, but only one actually does anything.